JLimperg/artifact-aesop-forward/inner-readme.md

 This runs the benchmarks in the same configuration as in the paper.
 However, each benchmark is only run once, rather than taking the average of 20 runs.
-One run takes about 10 minutes, most of which are spent on the transitivity benchmark.
+One run takes about 10 minutes, most of which is spent on the transitivity benchmark.

 The benchmarks have various parameters, which can be adjusted by editing the